-Sexually explicit material affects behavior in young people less than thoughtApril 25th, 2013 in Health /
+Sexually explicit material affects behavior in young people less than thoughtApril 25, 2013 in Medicine & Health / Health

 Viewing sexually explicit material through media such as the Internet, videos, and magazines may be directly linked with the sexual behavior of adolescents and young adults, but only to a very small extent.
 That is the conclusion of a new study published in The Journal of Sexual Medicine.
 The findings suggest that the practice is just one of many factors that may influence the sexual behaviors of young people.